HeikoBecker/HeikoBecker.github.io/_posts/2019-09-04-Extending-CakeML-floating-points.md

 point of view.
-If you are now curious yourself on hacking on CakeML, I recommend looking at the list of [starter issues](https://github.com/CakeML/cakeml/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and getting in touch with the developers (and/or me) on the [CakeML slack](https://cakeml.slack.com/join/shared_invite/MjM1NjEyODgxODkzLTE1MDQzNjgwMTUtYjI4YTdlM2VmMQ)
+If you are now curious yourself on hacking on CakeML, I recommend looking at the list of [starter issues](https://github.com/CakeML/cakeml/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and getting in touch with the developers on the [CakeML slack](https://cakeml.slack.com/join/shared_invite/MjM1NjEyODgxODkzLTE1MDQzNjgwMTUtYjI4YTdlM2VmMQ)
 .

 ---